Blackdown Hills Challenge Fund (climate change and nature)

-Applications will be managed through our Sustainable Development Fund (SDF) process and will be considered by the SDF panel using the same criteria as SDF applications, but with an emphasis on green recovery (as described above).
+Applications will be managed through our Sustainable Development Fund (SDF) process and will be considered by the SDF panel using the same criteria as SDF applications, but with an emphasis on climate change and nature (as described above).

 Applicants must demonstrate that they are able to work within Covid-19 Government guidelines.

 All projects must be completed and claimed for by the middle of March 2022.

 How to apply